v3ai/mas.s62/pset01/rhettfiles/rhettsnewnotes3-19-23.md

 but I was happy with my implementation.
 Next steps will be to make a signature function that takes the desired message, hashes it, and then looks at the individual 256 bits of the binary representation of the hash, and "reveals" the preimmages.

+### 3-26-23 Re-Explaining Lamport signatures to myself ###

+I dont know about you, but when I'm learning a specific topic, I like to re-explain it to myself to

+1. See if I know what I'm talking about and
+2. Get a better sense of direction for what I am going to need to do next

+this process makes everything much clearer, and provides a refresh of the mind. that is what I will be doing below

+Lamport signatures

+first, Generate 256 pairs of 32 byte numbers, arrange in two rows

+row 0 [][][][][][] ...
+256

+row 1 [][][][][][] ...
+256

+each [] represents 32 bytes or 256 bits of random data, we will call it a block.

+after we have this random data we will hash it and arrange two more rows like so

+row 0   [][][][][][] ...
+256
+Hash 0  [][][][][][] ...
+256

+row 1   [][][][][][] ...
+256
+hash 1  [][][][][][] ...
+256

+the unhashed rows will be out private key, and the hashed rows will be out public key

+now comes time to sign out message. to do this we will first need to hash it.

+message := "Hello"
+hashedmsg := hash(message)

+now we have our hashed message, in this example it's going to be sha256.

+now we need to look at the individual bits of the hashed message.

+say the bits of the hash are 110110 we would need to revial the first block of our private key in row 1 we will also need to revial the second block of our private key in row 1, but we will revial the third block of our private key in row 0

+all done it would look like

+row 0       []    [] ...
+256
+Hash 0  [][][][][][] ...
+256

+row 1   [][]  [][]   ...
+256
+hash 1  [][][][][][] ...
+256

+we add all of the revealed blocks from row 0 and 1 together to get a complete 256 block long signature .

+to verify our signature we need a few things, firstly, we need to take the signarure's first block and hash it then compare that hash to each of our hash rows.

+first declare a new message of []byte

+this will be where we put the data to test if the order of revealed preimages matches the data of our hashed message

+if it matches the 0 row we change nothing

+if it matches the 1 row we add a 1 to the specific spot

+it it matches with neither, say it matched with neither and stop

+we repeat this pattern for all 256 blocks until we have a full new message

+then we check if the hash of our original message == new messagex